Can Boosting your Testosterone Actually Help you Lose Fat?

 The very overweight/obese might notice huge changes, while someone who is just a little on the chubby side may only notice a small change.

-But fat loss is not the main benefit of testosterone – there are hundreds.
+But fat loss is not the main benefit of increased testosterone – there are hundreds.
 Better libido, improved mood, reduced stress, improved sleep, increased fertility, improved muscle mass, better memory, improved decision making, and increased cognitive performance, are some of the main benefits.

 Griggs, R., Kingston, W., Jozefowicz, R., Herr, B., Forbes, G., Halliday, D. 1989.
 Effect of Testosterone on muscle mass and muscle protein synthesis.
 Journal of Applied Physiology66(1): 498-503